99-antennas/election_tracker/README.md

 Project to get candidate election information from Google Civic Information.
 Google Civic Information offers a number of endpoints that allow the retrieval of election information, including candidate information.
 However, these endpoints are only accessible for a short window of time before or after a given election.
 In addition, primary elections are treated as individual elections and candidate information can only be retrieved by address (as opposed to OCD-ID or other identifier.)

+Creates a series of functions designed to be run as Google Cloud Functions.

 REQUIREMENTS
 Python 3.7